-What Is ADA Accessible?
+What is ADA Accessibility?

 Complaints can also cost a company substantial resources.
 Employees must engage in responding to the complaints, and take steps to remedy them in a manner that’s acceptable to the customer.
 It’s even possible for a complaint to escalate to litigation or a class-action lawsuit.

 ADA Requirements Apply to Technology

-While there are no specific ADA requirements written into the legislation about what that means, it’s understood that digital products and services must meet the needs of people with disabilities.
+While there are no specific ADA requirements written into the legislation about digital barriers, digital products and services must meet the needs of people with disabilities.
 Plaintiffs have won discrimination cases on the basis of disability because of digital barriers.

 Isn’t that enough to convince you to strive for ADA compliance, rather than complaints?